Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 Deepseek in the dropdown. \<think\> (followed by a newline) Prefix and \</think\> (preceded by a newline) suffix.

-Start Reply With: EMPTY, ALWAYS EMPTY
+Start Reply With: *EMPTY, ALWAYS EMPTY FOR EVERY CHINESE REASONING MODEL*

 -- Insert picture of this here --